retrofun/FPGA-Companion/src/bl616/README.md

 The is the variant of the MiSTeryNano FPGA companion firmware for the BL616 MCU (M0S Dock).

-> [!IMPORTANT]
-> * Updated SDK have to be installed!

 ## Example wiring M0S Dock

 ![Tang Nano 20k with M0S Dock](m0s_dock_tn20k.png)

 ## Tang integrated onboard BL616 MPU

-JTAG signals and UART RX are re-purposed as SPI interface.
+JTAG signals, UART RX and TX are re-purposed as SPI and control interface.
 MPU is Master and FPGA is slave.
 UART RX GPIO is board specific and used as an SPI interrupt input.
 The UART TX GPIO is a board-specific signal used to control the FPGA’s dedicated JTAG hw pins and determine whether the interface operates in native JTAG or SPI mode.
 Nano 20k always stays in JTAG active enabled mode as both JTAG and SPI are as dedicated hw pins available.

 |Tang Board wiring BL616|BL616 GPIO|SPI re-use|Note|
 |------------- |----- |--------  |-----|